d-austen/stumeta2025-website/content/program.md

 &nbsp;
 ### Excursions

 Tired of the Geomatikum?
 Look behind-the-scenes of the "Tagesschau", take a boat tour trough the habour, or travel through all climate zones in a single day.
-Fine these and other excursion options here.
+Find these and other excursion options here.

 {{< button link="excursions" text="Excursions" >}}